Aloja, Latvia

 Aloja (Allendorf) is a town in Limbaži Municipality in the Vidzeme region of Latvia, situated close to the border with Estonia.
-It was within the former Limbaži district until 2009.

 Aloja as a settlement was first mentioned in written sources in 1449.
 Aloja saw rapid development after Latvian agrarian reforms in 1920.
 In 1925, Aloja was granted a status of a village, and it also became a centre of the parish.
 In 1936, the new Rīga- Rūjiena railway line was constructed through Aloja.

 In 1992, Aloja was granted town rights.
+It was a part of Limbaži district until 2009.
 From 2009 until 2021, Aloja was the administrative center of the former Aloja Municipality.

+Aloja is also the extra-territorial centre of the adjacent Aloja Parish, which until 2010 was the rural territory of the town of Aloja.